-The 2019/2020 Harvest Report is based on 623 yellow corn samples taken from defined areas within 12 of the top corn-producing and exporting states.
-Inbound samples were collected from local grain elevators to measure and analyze quality at the point of origin and to provide representative information about the variability of the quality characteristics across the diverse geographic regions.
+The report is based on 600 yellow corn samples taken from defined areas within 12 of the top corn-producing and exporting states.
+Inbound samples were collected from local grain elevators to measure and analyze quality at the point of origin and provide representative information about the variability of the quality characteristics across the diverse geographic regions.

 The sampling areas in the 12 states are divided into three general groupings labeled Export Catchment Areas (ECAs).
 These three ECAs are identified by the three major pathways to export markets: